 Standardized contracts are usually concise and unambiguous, with each clause carefully drafted and designed by a team of legal specialists.

-As well as this, standardized contracts that perform certain roles, such as the terms and conditions that accompany the use of software, will often have a shared format.
+Additionally, standardized contracts that perform certain roles, such as the terms and conditions that accompany the use of software, will often have a shared format.

 This means signatories will be familiar with many of the terms used, ensuring all parties are clear about the aims of the agreement.
+This reduces the time and legal fees typically required to interpret or negotiate terms.

 3. Improved productivity